vincingh/sapienza-lwr-oop/README.md

 # sapienza-lwr-oop
-An Object-Oriented-Programming C++ controller for the KUKA LWR4+ manipulator robot developped by Vincenzo Inghilleri as a Master of Science in Control Engineering candidate under the guidance of PhD student Khaled Al Khudir and the supervision of professor Alessandro De Luca.
+An Object-Oriented-Programming C++ controller for the KUKA LWR4+ manipulator robot.
+Developped by Vincenzo Inghilleri as a Master of Science in Control Engineering candidate under the guidance of PhD student Khaled Al Khudir.
+The supervisor for this Master thesis is professor Alessandro De Luca.